LuvAg/DCC_website/README.md

    - Flask server should start locally .

 #### 8. Access the Website:
-   - Open a web browser and navigate to `http://localhost:5000` (or specified port) to access locally hosted website.
+   - Open a web browser and navigate to local file.
    - Homepage of the website should be visible.
  These are the instructions to set up the website locally on your machine for testing and development.